Women for Women International

 Women for Women International (WfWI) is a nonprofit humanitarian organization that provides practical and moral support to female survivors of war.
-WfWI helps such women rebuild their lives after war's devastation through a year-long tiered program that begins with direct financial aid and emotional counseling and includes life skills (e.g., literacy, numeracy) training if necessary, rights awareness education, health education, job skills training and small business development.
+WfWI helps such women rebuild their lives after war's devastation through a year-long tiered program that begins with direct financial aid and emotional counseling and includes life skills (e.g., literacy, numeracy) vocational training, rights awareness education, health education, and small business development.

 History

 In 1993, Women for Women International was co-founded by husband and wife Amjad Atallah and Zainab Salbi; Salbi is an Iraqi American who is a survivor of the Iran–Iraq War.

 They were motivated to act after learning of the plight of women in rape camps during the Yugoslav Wars and the slow response of the international community.

 In its first year, Women for Women International worked with eight women, distributing about $9,000 in direct aid.
 As the organization gained experience, its staff came to understand that financial assistance alone was not a sufficient response for women who had lost everything.
 Women survivors of war, especially those left widowed, also needed to cultivate an understanding of their rights and potential as women, develop marketable skills, and find a way to generate stable income.

 From 2012 to 2014, WfWI was led by Afshan Khan, a long-time former executive with UNICEF who became WfWI's first new CEO since founder Zainab Salbi stepped down to devote more time to her writing and lecturing.
-Laurie Adams is the current chief executive officer.
+Laurie Adams served as CEO from 2016-2025.
+Current Global CEO, Thelma Ekiyor, began her tenure in October of 2025.